School Effectiveness and School Improvement, vol. 18, 2007, p. 429-450

 School Effectiveness and School Improvement, vol. 18, 2007, p.
 409-428

 Due to globalisation, technological innovation and cultural pluralism, schools have recently been asked to develop non-traditional competencies such as self-efficacy and learning skills in their pupils, as well as imparting traditional factual subject knowledge.
 This article explores the question of whether schools can achieve both goals, or whether one set of competencies will be sacrificed in order to deliver the other.
 By reviewing the literature and conducting multivariate multilevel analysis on data gathered in 26 secondary schools in the Netherlands, this article addresses the probability of trade-off between educational outcomes.
 The analyses produced no clear evidence for the occurrence of trade-off, but did not support the proposition that traditional and non-traditional competencies are complementary either.
-It is concluded that both trade-off and complementarity may occur, depending on specific school conditions.
+It is concluded that both trade-off and complementary may occur, depending on specific school conditions.

 L. Clarke and C. Winch (editors)